Definitions for technical terms related to meters and measurements.

 An isolation device that provides an electrical barrier between related circuits.

-The excess load beyond full-scale value that an instrument can withstand without damage or failure.
+The excess load beyond the full-scale value that an instrument can withstand without damage or failure.
 Expressed as a percent of a full-scale value.

 A reading that exceeds full scale.
 OVERSHOOT The amount by which a meter or process exceeds the final value during a transition.
-Usually expressed as percent of amplitude for a step change.
+Usually expressed as a percent of amplitude for a step change.

 An instrument function that permits retaining and displaying the peak value momentarily reached by a signal.